 Video Teleconferences

-The Board may conduct its meeting by video teleconference .
+The Board may conduct its meeting by video teleconference (including closed sessions).
 Notice of a video teleconference shall comply with the requirements of KRS 61.820.
-In addition, the notice shall clearly state that the meeting will be a video teleconference and precisely identify the locations involved, including the location, if any, that is primary.
+In addition, the notice shall clearly state that the meeting will be a video teleconference and precisely identify the primary location of the video teleconference where all members can be seen and heard and the public may attend in accordance with KRS 61.840.

 The same procedures with regard to participation, distribution of materials and other matters shall apply in all video teleconference locations.